-OFFICE OF THE GOVERNOR — News Release — Governor releases Intent to Veto listPosted on Jun 25, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor releases Intent to Veto listPosted on Jun 25, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has notified legislative leaders and key lawmakers of his Intent to Veto list, which includes 11 measures.
 The Hawai‘i State Constitution requires the governor to notify the Legislature of the Intent to Veto list no later than the 35th day after adjournment, which is June 25.